alareti/frontend/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+If you wish to connect from an android mobile device, run `adb reverse tcp:3000 tcp:3000` from your PC's command line.
+Then open the above link from your mobile device.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.